loveencounterflow/icql-dba-hollerith/README.md

       * `{ vnr: [ 3,    ], text: 'that's all', }`
       * `{ vnr: [ 3, 1, ], text: 'that's', }`
       * `{ vnr: [ 3, 2, ], text: 'all', }`
+    * As it stands, we can store the VNRs as JSON (that is, as texts as far as SQLite is concerned).
+      However, that is not bound to give us the intended because the lexicographic sorting of numbers-as-texts is not numerically monotonous (`'1'` comes before `'10'` which comes before `'2'` etc.)
+    * This is why we turn the JSON lists into Binary Large OBjects (BLOBs) that SQLite will order correctly out of the box.
+    * We do this by adding a `vnr_blob` field:

+      ```sql
+      alter table myfiles
+        add column vnr_blob blob generated always as ( vnr_encode( vnr ) ) virtual not null;
+      ```

+    * This field is generated but not stored, meaning it will be auto-generated on each `select` that includes the field.
+That sounds inefficient—and it would be, were it not for an index we also add:

+      ```sql
+      create unique index myfiles_vnr_blob_idx
+        on myfiles ( vnr_encode( vnr ) );
+      ```

 * Links
   * [VNRs](https://github.com/loveencounterflow/datom/blob/master/src/vnr.coffee)